 There are 2 reasons why I picked "Despised Outcries".

-1. As I mentioned during my though process, the other titles are too long for my liking.
+1. As I mentioned during my thought process, the other titles are too long for my liking.
 I was really drawn to the Jekyll and Hyde titles, but they're a mouth full.
 If I were to write the song, I'd likely use Jekyll and Hyde in the lyrics, which I think would fit the theme nicely.

 2. "Despised Outcries" is short and sweet, which ties into number 1.

-Of course, just "Outcries" could have worked, but I like my titles to have something descriptive about them that makes someone ask "What are these outcries despised"?
+Of course, just "Outcries" could have worked, but I like my titles to have something descriptive about them that makes someone ask "Why are these outcries despised"?
 If my titles can make someone think or ask themselves questions, I think they're pretty good.

 An artist who I think does this well is Taylor Swift.
 For example, the song titled "You Need To Calm Down" made me ask, "About what?
 What do I need to calm down about?"